-- 4. LADDERS- Commercially-made A-frame ladders (6' max height) are permissible and not limited in quantity whether used as properties or used to facilitate set and strike. - Without anything attached or suspended from them, they may be used as abstract representations of properties or scenery. - They may be painted colors other than medium gray. - Actors may stand on them.
-Participants shall not stand or sit on the top rung of the ladders.
-This applies to ladders of any height.
-Follow all safety notifications placed on the ladders at the time of purchase. - They shall not be used to support or be attached to the unit set. - Items shall not be attached to or supported by ladders if actors use them for any type of support.
-If used scenically ("with items attached or supported by"), they shall each count towards the allotment of trees. - They shall not be cut or altered in any fashion. - Ladders shall not be used as light trees/Light stands. - ARCHITECTURAL TRIM-Lightweight and portable architectural trim may be used on individual unit set elements (i.e., moulding, pylon trim, wall textures, wainscoting, millwork style). - Trim shall not cover more than 50% of the visible surface of the unit set element. - They shall not extend more than 6" in any direction from the edge of the unit set element. - Each section of trim shall be constructed so as to fit a specific unit set piece, including CUBES.
+- They shall not be used to support or be attached to the unit set. - Items shall not be attached to or supported by ladders if actors use them for any type of support.
+If used scenically ("with items attached or supported by"), they shall each count towards the allotment of trees. - They shall not be cut or altered in any fashion. - Ladders shall not be used as light trees/Light stands. - 5.
+ARCHITECTURAL TRIM-Lightweight and portable architectural trim may be used on individual unit set elements (i.e., moulding, pylon trim, wall textures, wainscoting, mill-work style). - Trim shall not cover more than 50% of the visible surface of the unit set element. - They shall not extend more than 6" in any direction from the edge of the unit set element. - Each section of trim shall be constructed so as to fit a specific unit set piece, including CUBES.
 You shall not use a single piece of trim to cover multiple set elements. - Trim should not be attached to fabric to create one piece.